anoma/nspec/docs/tutorial/engines/index.juvix.md

 !!! example "Greetee engine environment"

-    We take the greetee to be state-less: a "correct" greetee replies to every arriving message that conforms to the protocol.
+    We take the greetee to be state-less: a correct greetee replies to
+    every arriving message that conforms to the protocol.
     Thus,
-    we define the type of "correct" messages, i.e., those that it is willing to receive.
+    we define the type of messages
+    that it is willing to receive.

     ```juvix
     --- the type of messages that a greetee accepts